 Students are expected to attend all meetings of all classes in which they are enrolled.
 A student's grade may be penalized for absences.
 Students absent from more than 20% of the class sessions will not receive credit for the course.
-During the fall and spring semesters this means that students missing more than 12 (50-minute) class meetings of a four-hour class, more than six (75-minute) class meetings of a three-hour class, more than six (50-minute) class meetings of a two-hour class, or more than 3 class meetings of a one hour class will not receive credit for the course.
+During the fall and spring semesters this means that students missing more than six (75-minute) class meetings of a three-hour class, more than six (50-minute) class meetings of a two-hour class, or more than 3 class meetings of a one hour class will not receive credit for the course.
 The maximum number of absences from chapel for students enrolled in Spiritual Formation courses is 9.